 |4 MEETINGS as Workshop and Seminar Formats||- Bogotá

 - Buenos Aires

 |2 WORKSHOPS with academic referents and professionals||- Santander (Spain)||In july||

-Results show that developing a Company Plan before a Business Plan is vital to define essential aspects that favor the success of an entrepreneurship; thus, this blended MBA includes tools from the Project Management to address the creation process of a company as a project.
+Results reveal that developing a Company Plan before the Business Plan is vital to define the essential aspects that favor the success of a venture; therefore, this blended-learning MBA includes tools from the Project Management in order to carry out the process of setting up a company as a project.